anolilab/next.js-template/README.md

 ## 🌀 NextJS image optimizations

-You must add all domains that you use for in-sourcing images in the `anolilab.config.js` file, for example:
+You must add all domains that you use for in-sourcing images in the `anolilab.config.cjs` file, for example:

 ```javascript
 module.exports = {